 We are all imperfect.

-Just do what you can today, learn to gently hold the tension between what you want and what you have, and keep working towards a better morning tomorrow.
+Just do what you can, learn to gently hold the tension between what you want and what you have, and keep working towards a better morning tomorrow.